Yancey-Blog/blog-cms-v2/README.md

 # Blog CMS v2

-The **Content Management System** for Yancey blog with React, Redux, Redux-obseverble, Material-UI and GraphQL.
+The **CMS** for Yancey blog with React, Redux, Redux-obseverble, Material-UI and GraphQL.

 _This library is part of the [BPG (Blog Program Group)](https://github.com/Yancey-Blog)_ ecosystem 📖